patterns-app/patterns-devkit/README.md

 `schemas` are record type definitions (think database table schema) that let `pipes` specify the data structure they expect and allow them to inter-operate safely.
-They also provide a natural place for field descriptions, validation logic, deduplication behavior, and other metadata associated with a specific type of data record.
+They also provide a natural place for field descriptions, validation logic, deduplication behavior, relations to other schemas, and other metadata associated with a specific type of data record.

 `schemas` behave like _interfaces_ in other languages.
 The snapflow type system is structurally and gradually typed -- types are both optional and inferred, there is no explicit type hierarchy, and type compatibility can be inspected at runtime.
-A type is subtype of, or "compatible" with, another type if it defines a superset of compatible fields or if it provides an `implementation` of that type.
+A type is a subtype of, or "compatible" with, another type if it defines a superset of compatible fields or if it provides an `implementation` of that type.